November 15, 2024

 • Market Saturation: With thousands of altcoins, it can be overwhelming and challenging for investors to discern viable projects from those that are speculative or fraudulent.

-• Regulatory Uncertainty: Varying and evolving regulatory environments across countries create uncertainty around the legal status and future regulatory changes for altcoins.
+• Regulatory Uncertainty: Varying and evolving regulatory environments across countries create uncertainty around the status and future regulatory changes for altcoins.

 • Pump and Dump Schemes: Altcoins can be subject to manipulative practices where the price is artificially inflated to attract investors before the orchestrators sell off their holdings at a peak, often leading to significant losses for other investors.